David Drumm

 David Kenneth Drumm (born November 1966) is an Irish banking executive.
-He was the Chief Executive Officer of Anglo Irish Bank from 2005 until 2008.
+He was the CEO of Anglo Irish Bank from 2005 to 2008.
 In 2018, he was convicted of fraud for actions during his time there related to the Anglo Irish Bank hidden loans controversy.

 Early life

-Drumm was born in November 1966, in the seaside suburb town of Skerries in north County Dublin.
+Drumm was born in November 1966, in the seaside town of Skerries, County Dublin.

 Career

 He joined McQuillan Kelly & Company from school to train as a chartered accountant.